 "My lifestyle determines my deathstyle"

-That right there ladies and gentlemen is a nugget of stone cold gold nutritional wisdom from some of rock’s hardest living, fastest playing wild men.
+That right there ladies and gentlemen is a nugget of stone cold nutritional wisdom from some of rock’s hardest living, fastest playing wild men.

 Junk food - surprisingly honest

 We all know junk food's a fast track to a shorter life so we’re not here to bang on about that.